Skip to main content

 • Knowledge soundness of the registration-time NIZK that binds \( \sigma' \) to \( E_{\text{alice}} \): this is a standard Schnorr-family sigma protocol over a linear pairing relation (see alberta-buck-identity.org, "One-Time (PS Signature + NIZK Verification at Registration)") and follows the same completeness / soundness / ZK template as Theorems 3-5.
 A separate write-up at the same level of detail is the natural next step.

-• Circuit soundness of the wormhole SNARK: the cryptographic statement inside the SNARK is the same Chaum-Pedersen relation, so Theorem 4 applies to the statement being proved.
-Soundness of the proof system (Groth16 / PLONK / STARK) is assumed separately and depends on the chosen proof system's trusted setup (if any) and circuit correctness; this is orthogonal to the contents of this document.
+• Circuit soundness of the BUCK Notes spend circuits: Part IV proves that the in-circuit statements (CP-equality on \( E_{\text{note}} \) for A-spend; Schnorr PoK and signature verify for B-spend) imply the desired cryptographic guarantees assuming knowledge soundness of the underlying SNARK system.
+Soundness of the proof system itself (Groth16 / PLONK / STARK) depends on the chosen proof system's trusted setup (if any) and circuit correctness; this is orthogonal to the contents of this document.

 Footnotes